Greg Davis (bowls): Bowls career

 In October 2021, he was selected to represent Jersey in the 2022 Commonwealth Games being held in Birmingham.
 He duly competed in the men's triples and the men's fours at the Games.

+In 2023, he was selected as part of the team to represent Jersey at the 2023 World Outdoor Bowls Championship.
+He participated in the men's triples and the men's fours events.
+In 2024, he won a silver medal in the pairs at the 2024 European Bowls Championships.